junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 }
 ```

-Next, we are going to define some parameters for our token.
+Next, we are going to define some parameters for our token and prepare the script for deployment.

 Create a new file named `deploy.sh` and paste the following code:

 ```bash
 #!/usr/bin/env bash